HanhNguyenHong1802/HanhNguyenHong1802/README.md

 - 👋 Hi, I’m @HanhNguyenHong1802
-- 👀 I’m interested in reading book, watching youtube, coding, especially something about Computer Vision and Front-end Development
+- 👀 I’m interested in reading book, watching youtube, coding, especially something about Front-end Development
 - 🌱 My major is computer engineering - I'm a graduated student
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://www.facebook.com/Hanhnguyee.20
+- 📫 How to reach me [https://www.facebook.com/Hanhnguyee.20](https://www.linkedin.com/in/hanh-nguyen-48158b189/)

 <!---
 HanhNguyenHong1802/HanhNguyenHong1802 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.